 - Overall: The purpose/use of the tools should be directly linked to the objectives of the funding opportunity.

-- Challenge criteria: Evaluate the tool using the “appropriateness of the methods/approach” subcriterion under Challenge.
+- Challenge criterion: Evaluate the tool using the “appropriateness of the methods/approach” subcriterion.

-- Feasibility criteria: Consider the budget request for the tool under the Feasibility criteria.
+- Feasibility criterion: Consider the budget request for the tool.

-After the adjudication, grants are awarded based on the funding recommended by the committee and the total funds available for the funding opportunity.
+After the adjudication, grants are awarded based on the funding that the committee recommends and the total funds available for the funding opportunity.